Improve the Quality of Suppliers Information

 Provided the Fat, Protein, Carbohydrate, Dietary Fibre, Polyols, Organic acids and Alcohol values are correct, you should use the value suggested in the help guide.

 2. Fat breakdown

-Suppliers often provide just a saturated fat value in their product specification sheets.
-NutriCalc Online will offer you the opportunity to base the fat breakdown on an ingredient which may be in your product i.e. Sunflower Oil.
-If there is more than one significant source of fat in the product, and you cannot obtain more detailed information from your supplier, you should select ‘split evenly’.
-This is not perfect but will be closer than leaving the nutrients empty.
+Suppliers often provide just a Saturated Fat value in their product specification sheets.
+NutriCalc Online will offer you the opportunity to base the Fat breakdown on an ingredient that may be in your product i.e. sunflower oil.

 3. Carbohydrate breakdown